json-api/json-api/_format/1.1/index.md

-Clients and servers **MUST** include the `profile` media type parameter in conjunction with the JSON:API media type in a `Content-Type` header to indicate that they have applied one or more profiles to a JSON:API message.
+Clients and servers **MUST** include the `profile` media type parameter in conjunction with the JSON:API media type in a `Content-Type` header to indicate that they have applied one or more profiles to a JSON:API document.

 Likewise, clients and servers applying profiles to a JSON:API document **MUST** include a [top-level][top level] [`links` object][links] with a `profile` key,